kwyxz/steamdeck/README.md

 Do yourself a favor and install it, a lot of stuff has been preconfigured to make your life easier.
 Games go in /home/deck/Emulation/roms/ per Emudeck settings.

+*I recommend not using the Emudeck ROM tool that creates shortcuts within Steam*.
+If you have over 50 retro games, your Steam interface will become a horrible mess and the benefit will be moot as this interface gets slow.
+Add these games to EmulationStation-DE and by happy.
+As a generic piece of advice : you should very much use EmulationStation-DE to start all your retro games as I have spent hours configuring shortcuts / launchers that work within EmulationStation-DE.
+The only reason to start an emulator from Desktop Mode would be to update some configuration details.
+Besides that, run EmulationStation-DE from Gaming Mode, enjoy the nice theme, videos and metadata, and start some games.

 ### Redream

 Redream binary from the official website.
 Display artefacts on most games, unfortunate as performance is better than Flycast.
 Hopefully the Redream author fixes this someday.
 Redream is configured to look for games in `/home/deck/Emulation/roms/dreamcast`.